Brisbane Trades Hall: First Trades Hall

-Second trades hall
+Second Trades Hall

 The foundation stone of the second trades hall was laid on 1 May 1920 by the Queensland Lieutenant-Governor William Lennon.
 The site was on Turbot Street looking down Edward Street, adjacent to Jacob's Ladder.

 The building was used by the Queensland trade union movement for meetings, offices, social and educational events, and is the location of the Trades and Labour Council, now known as the Queensland Council of Unions.
 In the late 1960s, part of the building housed the FOCO club and bookshop, where the group Society for Democratic Action (SDA) met.

 In 1984 the Trades and Labour Council, as the board of management, sold the property and moved to a new property at Peel Street in South Brisbane, known as the TLC Building.
 As the original property was granted for the specific purpose of being used as a Trades Hall, the Brisbane Trades Hall Management Act 1984 was required to be passed authorising the transaction, with planning controls on the use of the original historic building.

 The building was subsequently demolished and the site is now occupied by the high-rise IBM building.